LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 Doob's inequality is essentially an equality between different function norms we can place on the space of continuous Martingales and will provide a very powerful tool later on.
+We state this precisely below.

 **Corollary 1**.
 Let $M$ be a (left or right) continuous martingale to